Digital SAT Test

 really like a zero, not a bonus 400 points.

-2. Fill in A, B, C, and D on each question for a perfect score
+2. Select A, B, C, or D on each question for a perfect score

 3. If you don’t know, guess C

-4. There is a “better” curve on certain SAT test dates throughout the year
+4. There is a “better” curve on certain SAT dates throughout the year

 We’ve checked, and there’s only a small difference in the scaled scores from test to test.